Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 • Low blood cell counts

-This form of daratumumab (Darzalex Faspro), which is combined with hyaluronidase-fihj, is given as an injection under the skin.
+This form of daratumumab (Darzalex Faspro), which is combined with hyaluronidase-fihj, is given as a subcutaneous injection.
 The drug duo has the same risk of side effects as daratumumab alone.

 Isatuximab-irfc (Sarclisa) also attaches to the CD38 protein and is given as an IV infusion.
 In rare cases, it may cause severe reactions such as breathing problems or dizziness.
 Respiratory infections, diarrhea, and lower blood cell counts are more common side effects.